Original 21

 Original 21 (Ορίτζιναλ 21) is the name of the association which consists of many supporters groups of the Greek multi-sports club A.E.K.
-Officially founded in 1982, Original 21 is the biggest supporters' union of A.E.K.
-Original 21 has members from all over Greece and has over the years become a part of the club by affecting club decisions and by following the club on all possible occasions.
+Officially founded in 1982, Original 21 is the biggest supporters' union of A.E.K. with members from all over Greece.
+Over the years, the group has become a part of the club by affecting club decisions and by following the club on all possible occasions.

 Background

 After the fall of the dictatorship, Greek society was dominated by the demand for the active participation of citizens in all political and social sectors.
 In this context, fan associations were also created.

 One of them was the first organized association of A.E.K. fans with the name Gate 21, founded in 1975.
 The name came from the corresponding entrance of the Nikos Goumas Stadium where the most passionate supporters of the team gathered.
 In a way similar to a political party, which is organized with the axes of reference of the offices of local organizations, Gate 21 started its operation by renting an underground space in the area of Agios Nikolaos, Attica.
 The area was just four train stops from the Nikos Goumas Stadium.
 The meetings of its members took place there.
 However, internal conflicts over the organization's action and orientation soon became apparent.
 Thus, in 1982 Gate 21 was split.
 The members who supported a more active presence in the life of the group left and founded the Genuine Gate 21, the Original 21, led by Dimitris Hatzichristos, who gradually developed into a leading figure and a key exponent of the association.
 Hatzichristos died on June 5, 2025, after losing a long battle with a persistent health issue.

 Original 21 was the first fan organization that, in 1982, raised the skull and crossbones as their flag, a symbol that can still be seen in almost all stadiums in Greece today.
 It symbolized the "fighting death" of their opponents and the "pirate" character of its members.